 Select this option to glean more information on another player, by examining their Pirate's info page.
-This page contains a bevy of information for the curious, including the Pirate's home Island, her Crew, Flag and, most importantly for many, the Pirate's standing and experience in the various arts of Piracy.
+This page contains a bevy of information for the curious, including the Pirate's home Island, Crew, Flag and, most importantly for many, the Pirate's standing and experience in the various arts of Piracy.

 Challenge to a Puzzle

 On land, between discussion of brigand pillage and scurvy, most pirates enjoy some dueling, drinking or perhaps a game or two of cards.
 Remember to ask before challenging, unless you want t'be turned away!
 Selecting the Challenge option commences a Puzzle Challenge against the selected target, opening the Challenge Configuration box.

 Most non-player Pirates are glad to receive a Puzzle challenge.
 To get an idea of the NPP's skill look at their Pirate info, which appears in the Ahoy! tab.
 Many NPPs will be hesitant about losing their hard-earned gold to a challenger with good Standing, but they will always play an unwagered game.
 There is also an option for whether the game should be Rated or not — this determines whether the result goes on to affect yer Standing.
 Most of the time, folk play rated games, unless they fancy a few practice runs.
 Note that rated games also affect the Standing of NPPs.

 Configure a challenge by choosing the Puzzle from the drop-down box (Sword fighting or Drinking, for now) and entering a Wager, if any.
 All Wagers made with NPPs are for up to twenty-six Pieces of Eight.
 When it's a satisfactory proposal, click on 'Issue Challenge' and, if the NPP accepts the challenge, the Puzzle game will launch.

 Ahh, but it's other flesh'n'blood Pirates like yerself who will prove the greater challenge, eh?
 Puzzling another player gives one a few more options.